cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v4.0.0.md

 ## WebdriverIO
-Terra Toolkit's configuration and services now have i18n and paralyzation support.
+Terra Toolkit's configuration and services now have i18n and parallelization support.
 These included new config options, as well as changes to screenshot naming to organize screenshots by locale and form factor.

 ### WebdriverIO Configuration
 The following configuration options were added:
 - `locale` - the locale to serve the site in.
 By default this is `en`.
 - `formFactor` - the terra viewport for the test run.
-By defualt, the viewport is determined the current browser size.
+By default, the viewport is determined the current browser size.
 - `baseScreenshotDir` - where snapshots are stored.
 By default, this will be the test-spec directory.

-No updates are required with the additon of the config options.
+No updates are required with the addition of the config options.

 #### Screenshot Naming
 The default visual-regression configuration was enhanced in these ways to organize screenshots by locale and form factor.
 These enhancements were: